1REDfriend/web-nas/README.md

 ## Introduction
-The File Manager Easy to use, It is opensource u can optimzie, customize your theme and you can pull request for your best edit to me. feature : Drang and Drop, formiddle, xterm, Nexjs, Manage User, Manager Root Folder.
+The File Manager Easy to use, It is opensource u can optimzie, customize your theme and you can pull request for your best edit to me. feature : Drang and Drop, formiddle, noVCN, Nexjs, Manage User, Manager Root Folder.

 ## Installation